saezlab/CellNOptR/2_usage.md

 ## III.
 Training

-Training involves the identification of the sub-models of the processed *PKN* which better explains and fits the data by minimizing the mean squared deviation between model prediction and the actual measurements.
-We also add a size penalty to the objective function as the sum of the number of inputs of each edge of the prior knowledge scaffold network, normalized by the total number of inputs across all edges.
+Training involves the identification of the sub-models of the processed $PKN$ which better explains and fits the data by minimizing the mean squared deviation between model prediction and the actual measurements.
+We also add a size penalty to the objective function as the sum of the number of inputs of each edge of the prior knowledge scaffold network, normalized by the total number of inputs across all edges. $ \theta $ Test test test $x$, $y_1$, $ \Theta $

 ## IV.
 Report